klzchz/sdk-facebook/README.md

-This repository contains the open source PHP SDK that allows you to access the Facebook Platform from your PHP app.
+<h2>This repository contains the open source PHP SDK that allows you to access the Facebook Platform from your PHP app.<h2>

-Installation
+<h2>Installation<h2>
 The Facebook PHP SDK can be installed with Composer.
 Run this command:

 Download